dragones/llmpm/README.md

 > By default, Chroma uses the Sentence Transformers `all-MiniLM-L6-v2 model` to create embeddings.
 This embedding model can create sentence and document embeddings that can be used for a wide variety of tasks.
 This embedding function runs locally on your machine, and may require you download the model files (this will happen automatically). (from Chroma [docs](https://docs.trychroma.com/embeddings))

  [LangChain](https://python.langchain.com/docs/integrations/vectorstores/chroma) also provides helpful python wrappers for managing loading of documents into Chroma.
-[Example Python code](https://github.com/dragones/llmpm/blob/main/embed.py) to load local ChromaDB with document and query.
+[Example Python code](https://github.com/dragones/llmpm/blob/main/embed.py) to load a local ChromaDB with documents and query.

 **OpenAI / Cohere**